Hidden Windows 11 24H2 Features

 How to use it

-Just hover your cursor over the maximize button of a window and choose a tiled layout.
-Then, select which window goes in each region.
-You can also use keyboard shortcuts (Win + ←/→ to snap windows to one side, or Win + ↑/↓ for quadrants) for faster positioning.
+For faster positioning, use keyboard shortcuts: Win + ←/→ to snap windows to one side, or Win + ↑/↓ for quadrants.
 Windows 11 actively suggests other open windows to fill gaps, streamlining the process.

 Why it boosts productivity